yagoferrer/map-tools/README.md

 npm start
 ```

-### Start by loading the Map Async
+### Lazy Loading the Map
 You can load the Google Maps JavaScript file asynchronously.
-This is useful if you are planning on loading the Map on a different view from the Homepage.
+This is useful, for example: if you are planning on loading the Map on a different view from the Homepage.
 Setting a callback function will help you to now when the Map is ready to be used.
+If you don't want to lazy load the map, use the option `async: false`

 ```javascript
 var map = new mapTools({